-This manual provides information about the evaluation module of the amplifier under test.
+This manual provides information about the EVM used to evaluate the THS6053 high-speed amplifier.
 Additionally, this document provides a good example of PCB design for high-speed applications.
 The user should keep in mind the following points.

 It is recommended that the user initially review the data sheet of the device under test.